 Envy triggers witches and warlocks.
 Hunger or deficiency evokes vampires.

 And these ancient, primordial images have patterns of behaviors and knowledge related to how to steal energy, light, and other qualities from other beings.

-But as modern and postmodern people, we are primarily divorced from this knowledge (because of our disassociation from the Purple value structure in Spiral Dynamics).
+But as modern and postmodern people, we are primarily divorced from this knowledge.

 This disassociation doesn’t mean that energy vampires aren’t real; just that we have a difficult time observing them.
 When you don’t know what to look for, you can miss what’s right under your nose.